RAF Mount Pleasant: Falklands War

 RAF Mount Pleasant is the newest permanent airfield in the Royal Air Force.
-The RAF previously had a small airfield at Stanley airfield after the end of the hostilities in 1982.
+The RAF previously had a small airfield at Port Stanley Airport after the end of the hostilities in 1982.
 During the Falklands War when the islands were occupied by Argentine military forces, British aircraft were sent to disable the runway with RAF Strike Command Vulcan bombers (Operation Black Buck) and Royal Navy Sea Harriers.
-The raids were moderately successful, and on the first Black Buck mission one 1000 lb bomb hit the runway in the middle, disabling it.
-However, temporary repairs by Argentines engineers did allow C-130 Hercules transport aircraft to bring in supplies and take out casualties until the end of the conflict.
-At the end of hostilities the runway was fully repaired by British military engineers.
+The first two Black Buck missions were flown under tactics to make it reasonably probable at least one of twenty-one 1,000-pound bombs dropped would hit the target.
+On the first mission one 1000 lb bomb hit the edge of the runway.
+The damage was easily repaired by Argentine engineers.
+C-130 Hercules transport aircraft were able to bring in supplies and take out casualties until the end of the conflict using one side of the runway.
+Pucará, Fokkers and Aermacchi AM-339 fast-jet fighters also operated from the runway from the first until the last day of the campaign.
+The second Black Buck mission failed to hit the runway.
+No Argentine aircraft were moved north to defend Buenos Aires.
+At the end of hostilities, the runway was fully repaired by British military engineers.

 After the surrender of the Argentine ground forces on the islands, the British still faced the problem of potential Argentine air attacks from Argentina, so an aircraft carrier had to remain on station to guard the islands with its squadron of Sea Harriers until the local airfield was prepared for jet aircraft.
 HMS Hermes was the first to take guard duty, whilst HMS Invincible went north to change a main engine at sea.
 Invincible then returned to relieve Hermes which urgently needed to return to the UK for boiler cleaning.
 Invincible returned until she was relieved by the newly built HMS Illustrious, which was quickly rushed south and commissioned during the journey.
 Once the Port Stanley runway was available for jets, Illustrious was relieved by 23 Squadron operating the F-4 Phantom FGR.2.
 Initially stationed at RAF Stanley, the unit moved to Mount Pleasant upon its opening.